 - F. "Qualified actuary" means a member in good standing of the American Academy of Actuaries. - G. "Similar policy forms" means all of the long-term care insurance policies and certificates issued by an insurer in the same long-term care benefit classification as the policy form being considered.
 Certificates of groups that meet the definition in [insert reference to Section 4E(1) of the NAIC Long-Term Care Model Act] are not considered similar to certificates or policies otherwise issued as long-term care insurance, but are similar to other comparable certificates with the same long-term care benefit classifications.
-For purposes of determining similar policy forms, long-term care benefit classifications are defined as follows: institutional long-term care benefits only, non-institutional long-term care benefits only, or comprehensive long-term care benefits.
+For purposes of determining similar policy forms, long-term care benefit classifications are defined as follows: institutional long-term care benefits only, or comprehensive long-term care benefits.